neuralprophet/neural_prophet_lightning/README.md

 Currently, this framework is available only in R, so we will implement it in python and include in NeuralProphet.
 This will allow future users to add datasets and compare results.

+## Project structure

+### Pytorch Lightning

+We refactor existing code of TimeNet and NeuralProphet itself in Pytorch Lightning framework.
+We preserved the full original structure and functionality.
+We have added a new parameter to NeuralProphet which is number of GPUs used for train.
+It is supported by Pytorch Lightning Trainer module by default and allows for distributed training on GPUs, which was not originally possible.

+### LSTM
+We introduced LSTM model, as a part of additional models modules.
+It is based on refactored into Pytorch Lightning LSTM model from pure Pytorch.
+For LSTM, the main class has the same functionality as the NeuralProphet and supports all main methods.
+An example of LSTM usage can be foung in `example_notebooks/LSTM_example.ipynb` notebook.

+### NBeats
+We also introduced NBeats model.
+It is based on the Pytorch Forecasting model implementation.
+We refactored existing model code to support NeuralProphet Metric class.
+We also created a new wrapper class, which has the same main modules as NeuralProphet and can be used with the same API.
+An example of NBeats usage can be foung in `example_notebooks/NBeats_example.ipynb` notebook.

+### DeepAR
+We also introduced DeepAR model in the same way as NBeats, as it also was based on Pytorch Forecasting library.
+We also refactored existing model code to support NeuralProphet Metric class, in particular training and validation steps.
+An example of DeepAR usage can be foung in `example_notebooks/DeepAR_example.ipynb` notebook.

+### Hyperparameter tuning
+We introduced a new module for hyperparameter tuning.
+It relies on Ray Tune library, as it has an easy integration with Pytorch Lightning models and allows distributed training.
+This module is located in `neuralprophet/hyperparameter_tuner.py` file.
+It has two modes: auto and manual.
+The automated mode runs hyperparameter tuning on predefined by us sets of hyperparameters.
+It is useful as a first step for new users and fast tuning.
+The manual mode allows users to define their own hyperparameter spaces to tune over.
+In `example_notebooks/hyperparameter_example.ipynb` we provide users with a basic example of how to use this module.

 ## Repository structure:
 In this work we follow the original repository structure of NeuralProphet in order to preserve the existing functionality.